project-illium/illium-documentation/docs/overview/Protocol Overview/smart_contracts.md

 func ValidateUnlockingScript(script []byte, scriptParams [][]byte, locktime int64, priv PrivateParams, pub PublicParams) bool
 ```

 This is a form of *transaction introspection*.
-The private and public parameters contains all the information, both
+The private and public parameters contain all the information, both
 public and private, about the transaction being validated.
 This allows the unlocking script to inspect the relevant
 parts of the transaction and to make a decision to unlock or not based on what data the transaction includes.

+## Smart Contracts

 From this we can enforce a covenant and start building something that looks like a smart contract (again we are writting
 this is Go for readability, but in practice this would be written in lurk):